faizmuhammad1983/TestAug/README.md

 this is a gradle project, in gradle.build task for cucumber has already been added. task will take two inputs:
-I) for the cucumber tags - this for exclusive test case execution based on tag e.g: @web II) for environment capturing to setup stage or QA environment e.g: Dev (this is work in progress)
+I) for the cucumber tags - this is for exclusive test case execution based on tag e.g: @web (triggered by gradle reserved keyword -P)
+II) for environment capturing to setup stage or QA environment e.g: Dev (this is work in progress) (this will be selected by java reserved keyword -D)

 command that will be used to execute test cases define in feature files:

-          gradle cucumber -Penv=dev -P tags=@web
+          gradle cucumber -Denv=dev -P tags=@web

 in above command we are instructing gradle to execute a task cucumber() and that task is getting input for Env and tags